sccn/sccn.github.io/workshops/EEGLAB_2020_Lublin.md

 Further reading
 ----------------
-You can consult a list of relevant EEGlab papers [here](/workshops/reading_material)
+You can consult a list of relevant EEGLAB papers [here](/workshops/reading_material)